 In fact, the urge to vent about your colleague’s excessive use of staples is such an innate process that if we chose to repress those thoughts instead of communicating them, our health would decline dramatically.

-Now, I’m not saying that refusing to be a narc would cause a worldwide staple shortage, all at the hands of f*%kng Susan refusing to stick to the “one staple per stack” rule.
-I’m saying that social interaction is evolutionary code wound into the fabric of our being.
+Now, I’m not saying that refusing to be a narc would cause a worldwide staple shortage, all at the hands of f*%king Susan refusing to stick to the “one staple per stack” rule.
+I’m saying that social interaction is an evolutionary code wound into the fabric of our being.
 Our brains rely on emotional feedback from other humans to regulate our own stress.

 Whether we care to admit it or not, our nervous system is constantly scanning for how we are perceived.
 This results in the specific stress of needing to meet imagined expectations.

 No matter how nonconformist we believe ourselves to be, we often design our lives using identity and morals as a clever disguise for conformity.
 Why?
 Because in the ancestral environment, “being different” was risky.
-If you were too different, you were exiled or ostracized.
+If you were too different, you were exiled or ostracised.

 So we are stuck in a loop: terrified of being kicked out, but desperate to be noticed.